 I’m in my gynecologist’s office: 30 years old, legs spread in that room as usual, but it wasn’t my annual exam.
 I lay back in raw, embarrassing pain, confused and staring at the ceiling in horror as my doctor said, “Oh honey, this looks a lot like herpes.”

-I was in a new relationship at the time; one of those opportune ones that had recently swept me up in a rebound moment, as they always did, as I often let them.
-But there was no way he could have given me herpes.
-How could…why didn’t I… but then how come he said… there were so many questions as I settled into a fun-packed month of denial and shame.
+I was in a new relationship at the time — one of those opportune ones that had recently swept me up in a rebound moment, as they often did, as I usually let them.
+But there was no way he could have given me herpes, I naively thought, remembering how impressed I’d been when he brought up safe sex practices, and how the words felt like enough for me to trust him.
+How could this happen…why didn’t I… but then how come he said… there were so many questions as I settled into a fun-packed month of denial and shame.

-As the positive test results came back and I started losing nights in herpes research (because honestly, I knew nothing about it), I couldn’t help but think that it had just been a matter of time given my history and how common of an STI it is.
+When the positive test results came back, I started losing nights in herpes research (because honestly, I knew nothing about it), and I couldn’t help but think that it had just been a matter of time given my history and how common of a sexually transmitted infection (STI) it is.
 Yep, I thought, this is what I get.
-I’m being punished for being so love-crazy, for rushing into another relationship, for trusting people blindly, for not using a condom, for hurting my exes, for being a bad friend — and don’t forget about being a bad sister and a bad daughter and a bad, desperate, ugly woman.
+I’m being punished for being so love-crazy, for rushing into another relationship, for trusting people blindly, for not using a condom, for hurting my exes, for being a bad friend — and don’t forget about being a bad sister and a bad daughter and a bad, stupid, ugly woman.

 Friends, this was my dark time.
 But the worst part about getting herpes wasn’t really the herpes.

-Important side note: Once you learn about genital herpes, it’s quite shocking and, frankly, stupid how stigmatized it is in our society.
-It is simply a skin condition: an outbreak shows up as cold sores in the genital area that typically go away after a few days.
-They vary in frequency and intensity from person to person — from very painful to some discomfort to a mild itch, and occurring once a year, several times a year, or hardly ever.
-Most people are asymptomatic or have very mild symptoms.
+Important side note: Once you learn about genital herpes, it’s quite shocking and, frankly, ridiculous how stigmatized it is in our society.
+It is simply a skin condition: for those with symptoms, an outbreak shows up as cold sores in the genital area that typically go away after a few days.
+They vary in frequency and intensity from person to person — from painful to some discomfort to a mild itch, and occurring once a year, a few times a year, or hardly ever.
+As time goes on, the frequency of outbreaks often diminishes.
+Most people with genital herpes are asymptomatic or have very mild symptoms, which accounts for why many people have it without even knowing it.

 The worst part about the herpes was that it kept me in that relationship, which became extremely abusive, for much longer than I probably would’ve stayed.
-I was good at moving on, after all, especially when my warped standards were not met — you know, for The Best Most Intimate Love That Understands and Sees Me Fully and Will Save Me From Fear and Fix All The Sad Parts Inside My Heart.
+I was good at moving on, after all, especially when my warped standards were not met — you know, for The Best Most Intimate Love That Understands and Sees Me Fully and Will Save Me From Fear and Fix The Sad Parts Inside My Heart.
 Ha!
 This guy was definitely not meeting those standards.
 But now that I had herpes, I felt stuck with him.
 Who would want me now?
-Dating was already something that terrified my anxious self, and now it was certainly out of the question.
-How am I supposed to date?
-On top of all my other insecurities, now I had this gross thing called herpes.
+Dating was already something that challenged my anxious self, and now it felt certainly out of the question.
+How was I supposed to date with an STI?
+On top of all my other insecurities, now I had this stigmatized thing called herpes.
 So I stayed with the mean guy, and I tried to make it work.

 A year later, life kicked herpes to the curb when one of my sisters died unexpectedly.
 In a twisted thankful way, this adversity woke me up enough to finally eject the abuser out of my life.
 Dating and being single with herpes didn’t matter so much to me anymore.
 Not coincidentally, once I left him, my frequent outbreaks (which are often caused by stress) stopped entirely.
 This was despite the fact that I was still under the stress of grieving my sister’s shocking death and going through a breakup that had some frightening and honest should-I-call-the-cops moments.
-But the outbreaks had finally stopped.
-After months of struggling through an unhealthy relationship and constant doctor visits over outbreaks that never seemed to end, arguing with pharmacists about antivirals with tears in my eyes, fibbing to my boss about why I needed to telework, because some days it actually hurt to put on pants — I finally saw how my body had been crying out with those little sores, pleading with me to get us out of something that was crushing my light and was much larger than an STI.
+But the outbreaks finally stopped!
+After months of struggling through an unhealthy relationship and constant doctor visits over outbreaks that never seemed to end, arguing with pharmacists about antivirals with tears in my eyes, fibbing to my boss about why I needed to telework — I finally saw how my body had been crying out with those little sores, pleading with me to get us out of something that was crushing my light and was much larger than an STI.

 And now that I was free, despite a grieving, broken and bruised heart, my body could finally exhale.
-So when the outbreaks suddenly stopped, that in itself was an important lesson in listening to and believing my body.
+So when the outbreaks suddenly stopped, that in itself was an important lesson in listening to and believing my body and its stress response.
 Today, I’m happy to report that I can’t even remember the last time I had an outbreak.
-Whenever I do feel one coming on, I see it as my body’s signal of stress and I can step back and even approach that with a sense of gratitude — granted, it took several years after my diagnosis to get to this place.
+Whenever I do feel one coming on, I see it as my body’s signal of stress and I can step back and even approach that with a sense of gratitude — something I never would have imagined possible in those early days after my diagnosis.

 The thought of having to disclose herpes to someone I liked was terrifying, and I thought so little of myself that I was convinced that most people would leave me once they found out.
 I had already tried telling one guy I’d been seeing for several weeks, and he promptly ghosted me after the disclosure.
 Why bother risking that level of rejection?
 The herpes dating app felt safe in that way, but each time I updated my profile, I was deliberately turning my back on my heart — and on myself — bit by bit.
 In my fear of being rejected by others, I was rejecting myself and hiding again, this time with a specialized dating app.